openstack-archive/nova-solver-scheduler/README.md

 Installation
 ------------

 We provide 2 ways to install the solver-scheduler code.
-In this section, we will guide you through installing the solver scheduler with the minimum configuration for demo purpose.
+In this section, we will guide you through installing the solver scheduler with the minimum configuration.
 For instructions of configuring a fully functional solver-scheduler, please check out the next sections.

 * **Note:**